sarahciston/codingcare/posts/critintro.md

 New projects are growing from the seeds of these works.
 [XXX][this list won't stay in the diss but i'd like to talk about them in relation to the diss]

-**- "A Critical Field Guide for Working with Generative AI Models and Systems":** Follow-up to "A Critical Field Guide for Working with Machine Learning Datasets"
+- **"A Critical Field Guide for Working with Generative AI Models and Systems":** Follow-up to "A Critical Field Guide for Working with Machine Learning Datasets"
-**- Unsupervised Pleasures:** Conscientious datasets and intersectional methodologies for queer and diverse futures **- "How Words Became Vectors":** Research mapping the sociotechnical histories of computational language representation **- Future Feminist Machine Musueum:** Institution for realizing critical–creative community projects on machine learning through intersectional lenses
+- **Unsupervised Pleasures:** Conscientious datasets and intersectional methodologies for queer and diverse futures
+- **"How Words Became Vectors":** Research mapping the sociotechnical histories of computational language representation
+- **Future Feminist Machine Musueum:** Institution for realizing critical–creative community projects on machine learning through intersectional lenses

 <!-- >If we collectively consider ourselves the liberated byproduct of an algorithmic futurity, radically programmed by our cyborgian ancestors and widely deployed, the answer is simple: us.
 [Legacy Russell on Stephanie Dinkins and Rashaad Newsome](https://www.shiftspace.pub/cyborgian-shade-legacy-russell) -->